 \subsection{Broader Implications}

 Our work has broader implications for quantum technology development, as efficient characterization of quantum correlations is essential for the validation and verification of quantum devices and protocols.

-By focusing on the direct measurement of key properties rather than full state reconstruction, the fundamental principles of our approach enable the creation of more resource-efficient quantum algorithms.

-Moreover, combining a classical neural network with quantum measurements demonstrates the power of hybrid quantum--classical computing.
+By focusing on direct measurement of key properties rather than full state reconstruction, the fundamental principles of our approach enable the creation of more resource-efficient quantum algorithms.
+Moreover, combining a classical neural network with quantum measurements demonstrates the power of hybrid quantum-classical computing.
 In summary, our resource-efficient approach to measuring quantum correlations represents a significant step toward practical quantum characterization techniques for quantum devices in the near future.
-We respond to the growing demand for efficient entanglement verification methods on currently available quantum hardware.\\
+We respond to the growing demand for efficient entanglement verification methods on currently available quantum hardware.